dyne/Zenroom/docs/website/docs/zencode.md

 which relies on the creation of keypairs (public and private) both by Alice and Bob.

-Fortunately its pretty simple to do using Zencode.
+Fortunately, it is pretty simple to do this using Zencode.

 ## Key generation and exchange

 ![Zencode to generate asymmetric keypairs](img/ecdh_keygen.svg)

-After both Alice and Bob have their own keypairs and they both know each other public key we can move forward to do asymmetric encryption and signatures.
+After both Alice and Bob have their own keypairs, and they both know eachother's public key, we can move forward to do asymmetric encryption and signatures.

 ## Public-key Encryption (ECDH)

 ![Zencode to encrypt using asymmetric keypairs](img/ecdh_crypt.svg)

-In this basic example the session key for encryption is made combining the private key of Alice and the public key of Bob (or viceversa).
+In this basic example, the session key for encryption is made by combining the private key of Alice and the public key of Bob (or viceversa).

-Reusing keys is not really considered secure, but by combining the first symmetric key example and this one is possible to generate a random password, use it to encrypt the message and then use the session key to encrypt the password.
+Reusing keys is not really considered secure.
+However, by combining the first symmetric key example and this one, it is possible to generate a random password.
+The random password is used to encrypt the message and the session key is used to encrypt the password.

 There is also the possibility to add an authenticated clear text header to the message, using an additional line of Zencode: